Non-Spring Term Domestic W&L-Related Student Travel (including Field Trips): Guidance for Faculty and Staff September 2016

 Q: What fleet vehicles are available?
 How do we arrange for rental cars or vans?
 What about chartering a bus for a large group?

 There are very few departments with fleet vehicles (and they know who they are), so most trips will need to use rental cars or vans, which can be done by contacting Sue Bryant, Student Financial Services Manager in the Business Office, at x8731 or firstname.lastname@example.org.
 Note: no fifteen passenger vans may be rented for University-related travel.

 For large groups, you may wish to charter a bus.
 The University has worked with a number of bus charter companies, and has standard contract language and minimum insurance requirements that need to be used for bus charters.
 The Office of General Counsel can help with this - - please contact them at least three weeks before your trip, if possible.

 Q: Are there any requirements or restrictions on who may drive on an off campus trip?

 A: All employee and student drivers must satisfy the requirements of Section I of the University's vehicle use policy to drive on University-related trips.
 Students must be 18 years or older to drive most rental vehicles, but must be age 21 or older to drive larger vans.
 Student drivers must annually complete vehicle safety training before driving on University-related trips.
-This can be done by contacting Assistant Director of Public Safety, Kevin Tierney, at x4800 or firstname.lastname@example.org.
-If a group desires to hire a driver, Fontanne Bostic, the Fixed Asset and Purchasing Manager in the Business Office, has a list of part-time University employees approved to drive trips for an hourly fees.
-You may contact her at x8917 or email@example.com.
+This can be done by contacting Assistant Director of Public Safety, Chuck Hubbard, at x4382 or email@example.com.
+If a group desires to hire a driver, Benjamin Ansted, Transportation Coordinator in Public Safety, has a list of part-time University employees approved to drive trips for an hourly fee.
+You may contact him at x8167 or firstname.lastname@example.org.